We are still transitioning from online-only worship services to in-person worship services.

 When you enter the sanctuary for the worship service, you will hear a musical prelude.
 It is usually performed on the pipe organ or the piano.
 The musical styles that you will hear in our church are mostly traditional.

 We remain at our seats during the worship service, but we stand or sit for different parts of the service.
-The Order of Worship will tell you when you should stand or sit.
+Most of the time, the Order of Worship will tell you when you should stand or sit.
 If you are unable to stand, or if you do not wish to stand, you may remain seated.

-There will be prayers and readings during the service, but we will not recite anything as a congregation except for The Lord’s Prayer (also known as “the Our Father”).
-The words of the prayer are printed in the Order of Worship.
-You may choose whether to join in the recitation of the prayer.
+There will be prayers and readings during the service.
+The words of the readings and the word of The Lord’s Prayer (also known as “the Our Father”) are printed in the Order of Worship.
+You may choose whether to join in the readings and the recitation of the prayer.
+We also pray The Lord’s Prayer with hand and body motions, and you may choose whether to participate that way, too.

-At the end of the service, there is a brief musical postlude.
+After the end of the service, there might be a brief musical postlude.
 It is usually performed on the pipe organ or the piano.
 Our tradition is to remain seated during the postlude so that everyone can enjoy the music.

 We celebrate Communion monthly, on the first Sunday of each month.
 Everyone is welcome to celebrate Communion with us.
 No one is required to celebrate Communion with us.